Texas floods leave at least 51 dead, 27 girls missing as rescuers search devastated landscape

 KERRVILLE, Texas — (AP) — Rescuers scoured a devastated central Texas landscape of mangled trees, overturned cars and muck-filled debris Saturday in an increasingly bleak mission to locate survivors, including 27 girls who have not been seen since their camp was slammed with a wall of water in a historic flash flood.

-The flooding in Kerr County killed at least 43 people, including 15 children, and several more people died in nearby counties.
+The flooding in Kerr County killed at least 43 people, including 15 children, and at least eight people died in nearby counties.

 Authorities still have not said how many people were missing beyond the children from Camp Mystic, a Christian summer camp along a river in Kerr County where most of the dead were recovered.